-- The Callaway Energy Center is a highly-efficient, low-cost source of electricity for Ameren Missouri's 1.2 million customers.
-In 2017, the plant was the second-largest energy producer on the Ameren system - accounting for 19 percent of Ameren Missouri's generation.
-Its net generation of 8.3 million megawatt-hours of electricity was enough to supply the needs of 800,000 average households. - In 2017, the Callaway Energy Center generated 8.3 million megawatt-hours of electricity.
-Through 2017, Callaway achieved the fourth highest lifetime generation among the 99 nuclear power plants operating in the United States, and 12th highest in the world out of 425 nuclear plants operating in 30 countries for which data was available. - In 2016-17, the Callaway Energy Center operated continuously for 514 days, achieving what is known in the industry as a "breaker-to-breaker" run which means it operated from one refueling to the next without ever being out of service.
-This marked Callaway's fourth breaker-to-breaker run since it began operating in 1984, the first coming in 2008 (520 days), second in 2012 (489 days), and third in 2013 (500 days).
-Callaway is one of only 26 of the nation's 99 nuclear plants to achieve a breaker-to-breaker run. - Reliable, low-cost electricity from the Callaway Energy Center has been a key factor in keeping the price of electricity low for Ameren Missouri's 1.2 million customers.
-Ameren Missouri's electric rates are the lowest of any investor owned utility in Missouri. - Ameren Missouri has sufficient installed spent fuel storage capacity at Callaway Energy Center until 2044.
-This capacity includes wet pool storage within the Energy Center, as well as the recently completed dry cask storage system built next to the Energy Center.
+- The Callaway Energy Center is a highly efficient, low-cost source of electricity for Ameren Missouri's 1.2 million customers.
+In 2019, the plant was the second-largest energy producer on the Ameren system accounting for 19% of Ameren Missouri's generation.
+Its net generation of 9.2 million megawatt-hours of electricity was enough to supply the needs of 800,000 average households. - In 2019, the Callaway Energy Center generated 9.2 million megawatt-hours of electricity.
+Through 2019, Callaway achieved the fourth highest lifetime generation among the 96 nuclear power plants operating in the United States, and 10th highest in the world out of 425 nuclear plants operating in 30 countries for which data was available. - In 2018-19, the Callaway Energy Center operated continuously for 467 days, achieving what is known in the industry as a "breaker-to-breaker" run which means it operated from one refueling to the next without ever being out of service.
+This marked Callaway's fifth breaker-to-breaker run since it began operating in 1984; the first came in 2008 (520 days), second in 2012 (489 days), third in 2013 (500 days), and fourth in 2017 (514 days).
+Callaway is one of only 26 of the nation's 98 nuclear plants to achieve a breaker-to-breaker run. - Reliable, low-cost electricity from the Callaway Energy Center has been a key factor in keeping the price of electricity low for Ameren Missouri's 1.2 million customers.
+Ameren Missouri's electric rates are the lowest of any investor-owned utility in Missouri. - Ameren Missouri has sufficient installed spent fuel storage capacity at Callaway Energy Center until 2044.\ This capacity includes wet pool storage within the Energy Center, as well as the recently completed dry cask storage system built next to the Energy Center.
 This level of storage capacity will be sufficient for the licensed life of the Energy Center.